juanburgos/100-days-of-code/log.md

 Learned about adding event listeners and higher order functions in JavaScript.
 Practiced passing functions as arguments using simple calculator functions in the console. 🤯 #BeerTime

+### Day32  #100DaysOfCode

+Learned about #JavaScript Objects and Constructor Functions.
+Gave it some practice in the console by creating a couple of slaves for me virtual home. Ñaca ñacaaaa!

+### Day33  #100DaysOfCode

+Learned about how to use Switch Statements to control multiple elements in a page.
+Nice!

 ### Day  #100DaysOfCode